-158. Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick bring this action on behalf of themselves and, pursuant to Rule 23(a), (b)(1) and (b)(2) of the Federal Rules of Civil Procedure, on behalf of a subclass of all qualified individuals with disabilities, as that term is defined in 42 U.S.C. § 12102 and 29 U.S.C. § 705(9)(B), in the custody of the Florida Department of Corrections who are, or will be in the future, locked in their cells, alone or with a cellmate, for an average of 22 hours or more per day ("Disability Subclass").
-52
+190. Plaintiffs Espinosa, Burgess, Kendrick, and Hill bring this action on behalf of themselves and, pursuant to Rule 23(a), (b)(1) and (b)(2) of the Federal Rules of Civil Procedure, on behalf of a subclass of all qualified individuals with physical disabilities, as "disabilities" is defined in 42 U.S.C. § 12102 and 29 U.S.C. § 705(9)(B), in the custody of the Florida Department of Corrections who are or will be in the future, in Administrative Confinement, Disciplinary Confinement, Close Management, Maximum Management or any substantially equivalent restrictive housing unit used by FDC where people are locked in their cells, alone or with a cellmate, for 22 hours or more per day ("Physical Disability Subclass").
+56